Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: The Proposed MCTS Framework

 {where $Q_0$ is the set of logical qubits that are involved in the gates in $\mathcal{L}_0(C)$.
 To expand a selected node $\astate=(\tau, PC, LC)$, only gates in $\mathcal{SWAP}_{LC, \tau}$ will be applied to generate child nodes.
 This strategy has been widely used in quantum circuit transformation, see, e.g., \cite{Astar,LiUCSB,SAHS}.
 In particular, several variants are introduced in FiDLS \cite{SubgraphIsomorphism}.}

 For each pertinent SWAP of $\astate$, a new child node $\astate'$ will be generated.
-Furthermore, the reward $\rew{\astate,\astate'}$ is as defined in Eq.~\ref{eq:local_score} and both $\val{\astate'}$ and $\num{\astate'}$ are set as 0.
+Furthermore, the reward $\rew{\astate,\astate'}$ is as defined in Eq.~\eqref{eq:local_score} and both $\val{\astate'}$ and $\num{\astate'}$ are set as 0.
 The details can be found in Alg.~\ref{alg:expansion}.

 \textbf{Simulation. }The objective here is to obtain a {simulated score}, serving as the initial long-term value $\vals$, of the current state $\astate$ by simulation.
 In our implementation, we perform simulation on the first $\Gsim$, a predefined number, gates in the current logical circuit.
-While almost all existing QCT algorithms can be {used for this purpose}, for the sake of efficiency, a fast random simulation is designed in Alg.~\ref{alg:simulation}.
+While almost all existing QCT algorithms can be {used for this purpose}, for the sake of efficiency, a fast random simulation is designed in Alg.~\ref{alg:simulation}. \blue{Related to this, in Sec.~\ref{sec:exp_more_ag}, we shall see an MCTS algorithm with a deterministic simulation module.}

 Given the current state $\astate$, let $N$ be, among all $\Nsim$ (a predefined number) iterations, the minimal number of SWAP gates we have inserted until all the first $\Gsim$ CNOT gates of $LC(\astate)$ have been executed.
 Then the initial long-term value of $\astate$ is defined as